5 Open-Source Alternatives to Atlassian Confluence

 - Wiki.js features a rich text editor that allows users to create and format content easily with features such as headings, lists, tables, and assets.

-- It has support for several databases from MariaDB, PostgreSQL, MySQL, SQLite, or MS-SQL Server.
+- It supports several databases from MariaDB, PostgreSQL, MySQL, SQLite, or MS-SQL Server.
 However, Postgres will be the only supported database in Wiki.js 3.0.

 - It includes built-in version control to track changes, compare revisions, and revert to previous versions if need be.